 The second, believe it or not, is Google Maps which is detailed enough to follow, weaving in and out of narrow passages.
 Pro traveler tip.
 Download Google Maps to your phone ahead of time!
 Here are simple instructions: How to Download Google Maps for Offline GPS.

+The first rule, when in Italy, rely on the Slow Food App.
+It’s never guided us wrong.
+The second rule is to skip the main square in top tourist destinations.
 This holds especially true in Venice.
-Those who remain canal side in Rialto are doomed to eat overpriced pizza, pasta and pastry that in no way, represent the best Venice has to offer.
+Those who remain canal side in Rialto are doomed to eat overpriced pizza, pasta, and pastry that in no way, represent the best Venice has to offer.

 Osteria Alla Staffa, nestled in the back half of San Marco, is an eleven-minute walk from Rialto.
 A mix of tourists seated at tables and locals standing at the bar, happily lift small glasses of white wine while trying the evening’s Cicheti.

 At Trattoria Antiche Carampane, try baked white polenta, caramelized and delicious.
-Half the fun of finding this restaurant is it’s proximity to Ponte Delle Tette a bridge that would send any man back to high school humor since it basically means Bridge of the Tits.
+Half the fun of finding this restaurant is its proximity to Ponte Delle Tette a bridge that would send any man back to high school humor since it basically means Bridge of the Tits.

-Baccalà is thankfully everywhere in Venice and at it’s best in All’Arco.
-It was as if the Cod, instead of being caught, air-dried and cured in salt, fell asleep on a perfectly crisp crostini and dreamed itself in a whipped, creamy spread.
+Baccalà is thankfully everywhere in Venice and at its best in All’Arco.
+It was as if the Cod, instead of being caught, air-dried, and cured in salt, fell asleep on a perfectly crisp crostini and dreamed itself in a whipped, creamy spread.

-Most & Least Crowded Areas in Venice
+Least Crowded Areas in Venice

+Venice is made up of six sestiere (neighborhoods.)
+San Marco with its historic piazza and Saint Marks Basilica is where most tourist cluster.
 More introverted travelers will enjoy getting lost in the Giudecca.
-This section of Venice, is full of churches and beautiful sweeping views of the canal.
+This section of Venice is full of churches and beautiful sweeping views of the canal.

 Compared to the rest of Venice, the Giudecca is residential.
-Streets empty on the weekends and shops stay closed during the day.
+Streets are empty on the weekends and shops stay closed during the day.
 It might sound boring but it’s a great way to get a feel for where the locals live.

 It’s also home to the old Molino Stucky mill which has been converted into a Hilton Hotel.
 It was here on the top of the hotel, in the Skyline bar where I truly fell in love with Venice.

 This is the best sunset view in Venice.
 As evening lights reflect on the water, Venice comes alive.
-Gondolas, vaporetti and countless small boats pass each other into the night in beautiful, orchestrated chaos.
+Gondolas, vaporetti, and countless small boats pass each other into the night in beautiful, orchestrated chaos.